 Current discourse on religion and ethics is primarily defined by established leaders – ministers, rabbis, academics and journalists.
 There is an entire population of important stakeholders without a platform: the up-and-comers.
-To remedy this, the Journal of Inter-Religious Dialogue founded State of Formation.
-Run in partnership with Hebrew College and Andover Newton Theological School and in collaboration with the Council for a Parliament of the World's Religions, it is a forum for up-and-coming religious and ethical thinkers to draw upon the learning that is occurring in their academic and community work and reflect on the pressing questions of a religiously pluralistic society.
+To remedy this, the Journal of Inter-Religious Studies founded State of Formation.
+Now, State of Formation is a project of CIRCLE, which is a partnership with Hebrew College and Andover Newton Theological School, is an online forum for emerging religious and ethical leaders.
+The forum is for up-and-coming religious and ethical thinkers to draw upon the learning that is occurring in their academic and community work.

 State of Formation is a community conversation between leaders in formation.
 Together, a cohort of seminarians, rabbinical students, graduate students, activists and the like – the future religious and moral leaders of tomorrow – are working to redefine the ethical discourse today.